Hazira

 Hazira is a suburb and a transshipment port in the Surat City in the Gujarat state of India.
 It is the west most end of Surat.

 Hazira is one of the major ports of India and the most important element of Surat Metropolitan Region.
-The town is known as the industrial hub of India and is located on the bank of the Tapti River, eight kilometers away from the Arabian Sea.
+The town is known as the industrial hub of India and is located on the bank of the Tapti River, 8 kilometres away from the Arabian Sea.
 It is a centre for health tourism due to its natural springs, and a base for major industrial and shipping facilities like Essar, Kribhco, Shell, Larsen & Toubro, NTPC, ONGC, GAIL, GSEG power plant, Gujarat State Petroleum Corporation, UltraTech Cement and Hazira Manufacturing Division (HMD) of Reliance Industries.

 Etymology

 The original name of the village was Dhau.
-The village had a grave, Vaux’s Tomb of the Deputy Governor of Bombay named John Vaux.
+The village had a grave, Vaux's Tomb of the Deputy Governor of Bombay named John Vaux.
 The grave in Gujarati was known as "Bakasno Hajiro" (બકાસનો હજીરો) is called as "Hajiro" (હજીરો).
 The name became popular and village became famous as Hajira.